 Once I had Santa there, I decided the tree was begging for a red/white theme, and I remembered a plastic tote of all red vintage glass ornaments that I brought home from my mom’s Christmas stash.

-This tree is in our lower level family room, which is decorated with all my husband’s sports memorabilia, so the red theme works well down there.
+This tree is in our lower-level family room, which is decorated with all my husband’s sports memorabilia, so the red theme works well here.

 Yes, the tree still leans a bit to the left, and has some awkward gaps.
 There’s a bit more white flocking on my floor than I would have preferred, and the lights are oddly uneven.